fkooman/php-oauth-as/README.md

 Restart Apache with `service httpd restart`.

 # Authentication
-There are two plugins provided for user authentication:
+There are currently two plugins provided for user authentication:

-* `SimpleAuthResourceOwner` - Simple static username/password authentication
+* `BasicAuthentication` - Simple static username/password authentication
-  library (**DEFAULT**)
+  configured through `config/oauth.ini` (**DEFAULT**)
-* `SspResourceOwner` - simpleSAMLphp plugin for SAML authentication
+* `MellonAuthentication` - Plugin for SAML authentication

-You can configure which plugin to use by modifying the `authenticationMechanism` setting in `config/oauth.ini`.
+You can configure which plugin to use by modifying the `authenticationPlugin` setting in `config/oauth.ini`.

 You do need to configure these authentication backend separately.
 See the respective documentation for those projects.

 ## Entitlements
 This OAuth server also uses *entitlements*.
-Entitlements are certain access rights a particular user using the API has.
+Entitlements are certain access rights a particular user using an API has.
 For instance, you can configure a user to have `manage` rights on the API of the Authorization Server.

-These entitlements can be provided either by the authentication backend, in the case of the `SimpleAuthResourceOwner` backend, or through a static configuration file in `config/entitlements.json`.
+These entitlements can be provided through a static configuration file in `config/entitlements.json`.

 Entitlements are needed because sometimes you want users to be able to use the provided API, but not be able to manage client registration, or on some APIs,